agenttank/openrgb_pywal.py/README.md

 OR

-use a systemd unit file
+use a systemd unit file starts the openRGB server/service on startup cat /usr/lib/systemd/system/openrgb.service

 [Unit]
 Description=Run openrgb server